Yavne: Muslim Yibna, Early Islamic to Mamluk period

+Mosque

-Ibelin was first sacked by Saladin before his army was comprehensively routed at the Battle of Montgisard in late 1177.
-In August 1187, Yavne was retaken and burnt to the ground, and ceased for some time to form part of the Crusaders' kingdom.
-Ibelin's parish church was transformed into a mosque, to which a minaret was added during the Mamluk period in 1337.
-The minaret survives until today, while the mosque (the former Crusader church) was blown up by the IDF in 1950.
+Ibelin's parish church was converted into a mosque, to which a minaret was added during the Mamluk period in 1337.
+The minaret is still standing, although the mosque itself (the former Crusader church) was blown up by the IDF in 1950.

+Tomb of Abu Huraira/Gamaliel

-The Mausoleum of Abu Huraira, known in Arabic as Maqam Abu Hurayra, described as "one of the finest domed mausoleums in Palestine", is located in Yavne.
-Since the 12th century, it has been known as the tomb of Abu Hurairah, a companion (sahaba) of the Islamic prophet Muhammad.
+The Mausoleum of Abu Huraira, known in Arabic as Maqam Abu Hurayra, described as "one of the finest domed mausoleums in Palestine", dates back to the 12th century.
+It was said to be the tomb of Abu Hurairah, a companion (sahaba) of the Islamic prophet Muhammad.
 Abu Hurairah however is buried in Medina, Saudi Arabia, but he was also venerated in various places in Palestine, namely in Ramle and Yavne.
-After 1948 the shrine has been adopted by Jews who came primarily from Arab countries and believe that the tomb is the burial place of Rabbi Gamaliel of Yavne.
-The Jewish claimants to the site say that it was originally a Jewish sacred burial place and was Islamized later, but there is no record of Jewish pilgrimage there in the decades before 1948.
+After 1948 the shrine was adopted by Mizrahi Jews who believe the tomb is the burial place of Rabbi Gamaliel of Yavne.
+Jewish worshippers say that it was a Jewish burial site that was Islamized later, although there is no record of Jewish pilgrimage there before 1948.

+British Mandate

 In mid-March 1948, a contingent of Iraqi soldiers moved into the village.
 In a Haganah reprisal on 30 March, two dozen villagers were killed.
 On April 21, the Iraqi village commander was arrested in Jaffa for drunkenly shooting two Arabs.

-During the 1948 Arab–Israeli War, residents of Zarnuqa sought refuge in Yibna, but left after the villagers accused them of being traitors.
+During the 1948 Arab-Israeli war, residents of Zarnuqa sought refuge in Yibna, but left after the villagers accused them of being traitors.

 On 27 May, following the fall of Al-Qubayba and Zarnuqa, most of the population of Yibna fled to Isdud, but armed males were refused entry.
 On 5 June, when Israeli troops arrived, they found the village almost deserted apart from a few old people who were ordered to leave.

-Yavne Yam

-The ancient harbour of Yavne has been identified on the coast at Minet Rubin (Arabic) or Yavne-Yam (Hebrew), where excavations have revealed fortification going back to the Bronze Age Hyksos.
-It was in use from the Middle Bronze Age until the 12th century CE, when it was abandoned. refers to the burning of the harbour and its fleet on the direction of Judas Maccabeus.